stepansanda/STRV-Weather-Android-application/README.md

 Users also can search for location and add them as favourite for future easy access.

 Possible feature updates:
-- Swipe to delete favourited location
+- Swipe to delete favourited location (now is implemented as OnItemLongClickListener)
 - Touch & hold to change position of the location in the list
 - Widget
 - Add bing images and other free image services